-GROUP TWO OFFENSES First Offense Second Offense Third Offense A. Willful disobedience to the proper directive of a Supervisor or other acts of insubordination.
-B. Covering up faulty work.
-C. Any at-fault accidents in a District vehicle, with or without damage.
-D. Not treating everyone with Cultural Sensitivity, Courtesy and Respect.
+GROUP TWO OFFENSES First Offense Second Offense Third Offense A. Willful disobedience to the proper directive of Written Suspension Dismissal a Supervisor or other acts of insubordination.
+Warning without pay or B. Covering up faulty work.
+Performance C. Any at-fault accidents in a District vehicle, with Improvement or without damage.
+Plan D. Not treating everyone with Cultural Sensitivity, Courtesy and Respect.
 E. Any other offense of like consequence.
-Written Warning Suspension without pay or Performance Improvement Plan Dismissal